jasonwbw/DensityPeakCluster/README.md

 ## Dependencies
 - [NumPy](http://www.numpy.org): normal computing
 - [Matplotlib](http://matplotlib.sourceforge.net/): For plotting data to choose threshold
-- [Scikit-Learn](https://github.com/scikit-learn/scikit-learn): use for mds to plot result
+- [Scikit-Learn](https://github.com/scikit-learn/scikit-learn): use for mds to plot result (the code work with the version 0.14 and 0.18 are tested.)

 ## Reference
 - [Clustering by fast search and find of density peaks](http://www.sciencemag.org/content/344/6191/1492.full)